leonlinsx/minimal-mistakes/_posts/2019-05-31-improve-forecasts-communists.md

 > In a predictable, linear world, one unit of effort leads to one unit of return.
 In a complex world, you don't know, and you're always feeling around to figure out what little thing will lead to an outsized effect.

-> You can't tell in a brain scan between people recognising an opinion vs a fact.
+> You can't tell tell the difference in brain scans of people recognising an opinion vs a fact.

 > Seek systems, take multiple perspectives, and ask questions to develop.

 > If you're an expert and in a predictable place, go for it.
 If you're in an unpredictable place, you have to realise that, as everything will go off the rails.
 If you find yourself in a meeting and there's someone disagreeing with you, that's great because you now have two perspectives.
 Get better at catching yourself drawing conclusions too quickly.

+With the popularity of [root cause analysis](https://asq.org/quality-resources/root-cause-analysis "rca") being taught in business schools, I like how she points out that complex situations may not have a root cause.
+We all prefer simple cause and effect loops, such as blaming a politician for the economy or an event for subsequent consequences.
+This is convenient but usually mistaken.

 **Miscellaneous**
 1. [How the Cretaceous Period seashore affects how Alabama votes.](https://www.reddit.com/r/MapPorn/comments/blwlig/the_cretaceous_period_145_to_66_million_years_ago/ "cretaceous") The green on the left is the old seashore; red/blue on the right is party votes.
 More context [here](http://www.deepseanews.com/2012/06/how-presidential-elections-are-impacted-by-a-100-million-year-old-coastline/ "deep sea news")